yugabyte/yugabyte-db/docs/content/stable/api/ysql/datatypes/type_datetime/timezones/recommendation.md

 ## Common procedures to assert the approval of a timezone name and an interval value

 These two _"assert"_ procedures are used by both the _[set_timezone()](#the-set-timezone-procedure-overloads)_ and the _[at_timezone()](#the-at-timezone-function-overloads)_ user-defined function overloads.
-They depend upon some code described in the section [Defining and using custom domain types to specialize the native interval functionality](../../date-time-data-types-semantics/type-interval/custom-interval-domains/).
-And these, in turn, depend on some code described in the [User-defined interval utility functions](../../date-time-data-types-semantics/type-interval/interval-utilities/) section.
+They depend upon some code described in the section [Custom domain types for specializing the native _interval_ functionality](../../date-time-data-types-semantics/type-interval/custom-interval-domains/).
+And these, in turn, depend on some code described in the [User-defined _interval_ utility functions](../../date-time-data-types-semantics/type-interval/interval-utilities/) section.

 ### assert_approved_timezone_name()